smartfog/fogflow/doc/en/source/ngsi_ld_api_walkthrough.rst

 * When context is provided in the payload: Context is in the payload itself, there is no need to attach a Link header in the request.
 * When the request payload is already expanded: Some payloads are already expanded using some context.

 Curl requests for creating an entity on FogFlow Broker in different ways are given below.
 All the are the POST requests to FogFlow Broker.
-Broker returns a response of "201 Created" for a successful creation of a new entity and "409 Conflict" on creating an already existing entity.
+Broker returns a response of "201 Created" for a successful creation of a entity .
 **When context is provided in the Link header:**

 .. code-block:: console